 Recycle shop | Photo by iStock.com/winhorse

-2. The Off Stores (branches across Tokyo and Japan)
+2. The Off stores (Thrift shops across Tokyo and Japan)

 The Off stores are a chain with shops all across Japan.
-Their stores come in a few different types, depending on what items they deal in, we’ve outlined them for you below.
-They range in size from medium-sized single floor shops to multistory buildings and sometimes you’ll find a combination of the different shop types in 1 store.
+Their stores come in a few different types, depending on what items they deal in — we’ve outlined them for you below.
+They range in size from single-floor shops to multistory buildings, and sometimes you’ll find a combination of the different shop types under one roof.

 Mode-Off: Accessories, clothes and shoes.